erichoangnle/cs50w_mail/README.md

 #### PUT /emails/<int:email_id>

-The final route that you’ll need is the ability to mark an email as read/unread or as archived/unarchived.
+The final route is the ability to mark an email as read/unread or as archived/unarchived.
 To do so, send a PUT request (instead of a GET) request to /emails/<email_id> where email_id is the id of the email you’re trying to modify.
 For example, JavaScript code like: